birukbelihu/time-server/README.md

   - Year
   - Date & Many More
 - Supports 500+ World Time Zones
-- Can be easily integrated with Android, Web, or any project via a simple HTTP request.
+- Can be easily integrated with Android, Web, or any project via a simple HTTP API.

 ---